 Now you know all the tips on preserving and maintaining the impeccable condition of your marble table, find your own personal home style and select your marble table to help complete your space.
 Now it is time to personalize!

-Greyhammer Furniture Architect offers customisable marble slab tables with granite, quartz and marble options.
-Available in square, rectangular and circular proportions, Greyhammer’s marble tables are made to fit every home.
+Greyhammer Furniture Singapore offers customisable marble table with granite, quartz and marble options.
+Available in square, rectangular and circular shapes, Greyhammer’s marble tables are made to fit every home.